bit8bytes/vona/README.md

 <p align="center"> <img src="/img/vona.png" alt="Replace TailwindCSS and ShadCN with Vona — the first AI-friendly, lightweight UI library built with native Web Components and plain CSS." width="350"/></p>

 Vona makes it easier for developers and entrepreneurs to validate their ideas with a ready-to-use, dependency-free UI library built for creating simple landing pages with email list signups.
+See our problem statement [here](/docs/PROBLEM.md).

 ## 🚴🏽‍♂️ Roadmap